 Probably the biggest problem with a movie like this, for a horror fan (the target audience), is that it is too derivative.
 Now there are fans who say "Well of course its derivative!
 It's based on Urban myth!"

 Don't get me wrong, the tale of looking into a mirror and saying a dead person's

-name has been around for a long time (Blood Mary is one example) and exists in nearly all cultures today ranging from
+name has been around for a long time (Bloody Mary is the chief example) and exists in nearly all cultures today ranging from

 LEGEND crap from 1998 (They are making a sequel to URBAN LEGEND.
 Can you imagine how bad that one is going to

 Strange little creepy things start happening as Helen pursues her detective work in cahoots with her cohort Bernadette (Kasi Lemmons: VAMPIRE'S KISS, THE SILENCE OF THE LAMBS).
 She makes disturbing discoveries of how ancient myth not only survives, but thrives.
 Unexplained murders that take place around the nearby Cabrini-Green Projects in Chicago are attributed to The Candyman.
 The adults there know and believe, the children there know and believe, but Helen and Bernadette do not.

 Things don't really start jumping until about halfway through the movie.